Observation-Time-Induced Crossover from Fluctuating Diffusivity: Conclusion

-{\em Conclusion.}---In summary, we have shown that fluctuating diffusivity in the Langevin framework generically leads to an observation-time-induced crossover, in which the effective diffusion coefficient exhibits a sharp, temperature-dependent transition whose crossover point shifts systematically with the observation time.
-By combining analytical treatments of a coarse-grained two-state model with numerical simulations of a DWCDD model, we identified the minimal conditions required for the emergence of such transitions: (i) temporal fluctuations of diffusivity, (ii) temperature-dependent relaxation times, and (iii) nonequilibrium initial conditions.
+In summary, we have shown that fluctuating diffusivity in the Langevin framework generically leads to an observation-time-induced crossover, in which the effective diffusion coefficient exhibits a sharp, temperature-dependent transition whose crossover point shifts systematically with the observation time.
+By combining analytical treatments of a coarse-grained two-state model with numerical simulations of a DWCDD model, we identified the minimal conditions required for the emergence of such transitions: (i) temporal fluctuations of diffusivity, (ii) temperature-dependent relaxation times, and (iii) non-equilibrium initial conditions.
+Our results identify nonequilibrium initial conditions as a necessary ingredient for the emergence of observation-time-induced crossover, thereby clarifying a key element in the dynamical interpretation of the DT.

+Beyond protein dynamics, the present framework applies broadly to systems in which internal degrees of freedom modulate particle mobility while relaxing on temperature-dependent timescales.
+Examples include polymeric systems with fluctuating conformations, soft and glassy materials exhibiting slow structural relaxation, and active or driven systems where mobility is coupled to internal states.
+Because the mechanism does not rely on equilibrium assumptions and remains operative even in nonequilibrium steady states, it provides a unified viewpoint for interpreting finite-time transport measurements across a wide class of complex systems.

+More generally, our results highlight the importance of observation protocols—such as the choice of observation time, initial preparation, and thermal history—in analyzing temperature-dependent transport data.
+Apparent transitions in effective diffusivity need not signal underlying thermodynamic phase changes, but can instead reflect kinetic crossovers governed by relaxation dynamics.
+We expect that this perspective will be useful in reinterpreting experimental and simulation data in soft matter, biophysics, and nonequilibrium statistical mechanics, and in extracting relaxation timescales and energy barriers from finite-time diffusion measurements.